noirello/pyorc/docs/tutorial.rst

 Iterating over the file's content to process its rows is the preferable way, but we can also read the entire file into the memory with the read method.
-This method has an optional parameter to controll the maximal number of rows to read::
+This method has an optional parameter to control the maximal number of rows to read::

     >>> rows = reader.read(10000)
     >>> rows
     ...
 (10000, 'F', 'U', 'Advanced Degree', 1500, 'Unknown', 1, 0, 0), (10001, 'M', 'M', 'Unknown', 1500, 'Unknown', 1, 0, 0), (10002, 'F', 'M', 'Unknown', 1500, 'Unknown', 1, 0, 0)]
-    >>> reader.read()  # This call freezed the interpreter for several minutes!
+    >>> reader.read()  # This call froze the interpreter for several minutes!
     ...
 (1920799, 'M', 'U', 'Unknown', 10000, 'Unknown', 6, 6, 6), (1920800, 'F', 'U', 'Unknown', 10000, 'Unknown', 6, 6, 6)]

 Using this optional parameter for larger ORC file is highly recommended!